Steve Sheldon

-Steve Sheldon is an American politician from Kentucky.
-He is a member of the Republican party and represented District 17 in the Kentucky House of Representatives from January 1, 2019 to January 1, 2023.
+Steve Sheldon (born March 30, 1960) is an American politician from Kentucky.
+He is a member of the Republican party and represented District 17 in the Kentucky House of Representatives from January 1, 2019, to January 1, 2023.
 He sponsored numerous pieces of legislation for Kentuckians.
 He has represented the Treasury, Auditor, Veterans, Physician Assistants, teachers and Pharmacy etc. in the State House.
+He did not seek reelection in 2022.